What We Talk About When We Talk About Love: "The Calm"

 A man sitting in a barber's chair getting a haircut listens as three men waiting their turn argue about a hunting story one of the men is telling.
 The manuscript version of the same title appears in Beginners (2004).

-"Little Things" (aka “Popular Mechanics”)
+"Popular Mechanics"

-A man is packing a suitcase; a woman swears and yells at him, glad he's leaving.
-Their baby is crying.
-The man decides he wants to bring the baby with him but the woman doesn't want him to.
-The parents get into a tussle and a tug-of-war over the baby.
-The story ends with the man and the woman pulling tremendously on the baby, with somewhat ambiguously grim results.
-Titled "Little Things" in Where I'm Calling From (1988); the manuscript version titled "Mine" appears in Beginners (2009).
+The protagonist is seen first packing a suitcase, all the while a woman swears at him and yells loudly, glad that he's finally leaving her.
+Their baby won't stop crying.
+The protagonist decides he wants to bring the baby with him but the woman won't let him even get near their baby.
+The two get into a tussle and a tug-of-war over the baby.
+The story ends with the man and the woman pulling tremendously on the baby, with somewhat ambiguously grim and dark possibilities.
+Titled "Little Things" in Where I'm Calling From: New and Selected Stories (1988); the manuscript version titled "Mine" appears in Beginners (2009).

 "Everything Stuck to Him"

-A father tells his 21-year-old daughter what life was like for their family when she was a young child.
+A father tells his young adult daughter what life was like for their family when she was a young child, all while on vacation in Milan.
 The manuscript version titled "Distance" appears in Beginners (2009).